Have you ever seen the original list of the "seven deadly sins" associated with your career?

 Indolence gets you nowhere in life -- especially in corporate America.
 Laziness in the workplace will have you sitting idle, watching others surpass you in success and authority.

-"Simply put, complacency and laziness have no place whatsoever in the workplace -- especially for those with high aspirations.
+The sin: "Simply put, complacency and laziness have no place whatsoever in the workplace -- especially for those with high aspirations.
 Expecting one's past achievements and successes to carry them forward in their long-term career is imprudent."

 The salvation: "Treat every work day and every project as if your job, and your future at large, depends on it.
 It very well may."